The latest and most danceable Japanese groove!

 The sound of the heretical crusaders,

-Regardless of skin color, people of all races around the world will be dancing to Japanese folk songs.
+Regardless of skin color, people of all races around the world will dance to Japanese folk songs.

-It's fascinating how music from previously separate places comes together and blends together in a variety of different ways, blossoming into an unidentifiable energy.
+It's fascinating how music from previously separate places comes together and blends together in a variety of different ways, creating an unidentifiable energy that blossoms.

 The Minyo Crusaders' live show, our first joint performance together in Sangenjaya, was amazing.